Obelisk of Axum: Repatriation

 The first steps in dismantling the structure were taken in November 2003, under the supervision of Giorgio Croci, Professor of Structural Problems of Monuments and Historical Buildings at Sapienza University of Rome.
 The intent was to ship the stele back to Ethiopia in March 2004, but the repatriation project encountered a series of obstacles: The runway at Axum Airport was considered too short for a cargo plane carrying even one of the thirds into which the stele had been cut; the roads and bridges between Addis Ababa and Axum were thought to be not up to the task of road transport; and access through the nearby Eritrean port of Massawa—which was how the stele originally left Africa—was impossible due to the strained state of relations between Eritrea and Ethiopia.

 The runway at Axum airport was then upgraded specifically to facilitate the return of the stele.
 The dismantled stele remained sitting in a warehouse near Rome's Leonardo Da Vinci International Airport, until 19 April 2005 when the middle piece was repatriated by use of an Antonov An-124, amidst much local celebration.
 It has been described as the largest and heaviest piece of air freight ever carried.
 The second piece was returned on 22 April 2005, with the final piece returned on 25 April 2005.
 The operation cost Italy $7.7 million.

 The stele remained in storage while Ethiopia decided how to reconstruct it without disturbing other ancient treasures still in the area (especially King Ezana's Stele).
 By March 2007 the foundation had been poured for the re-erection of the stele near King Ezana's Stele, structurally consolidated in this occasion.
 Reassembly began in June 2008, with a team chosen by UNESCO and led by Giorgio Croci, and the monument was re-erected in its original home and unveiled on 4 September 2008.

 When it was reassembled in Rome in 1937, three steel bars were inserted per section.
 When the obelisk was hit by lightning during a violent thunderstorm over Rome on 27 May 2002, this caused "considerable" damage.
 In the new reconstruction the three sections are fixed together by a total of eight aramid fiber (Kevlar) bars: four between the first and second and four between the second and third sections.
-This arrangement guarantees structural resistance during earthquakes and avoids the use of steel, so as not to again make the stele a magnet for lightning and to avoid rust.
+This arrangement guarantees structural resistance during earthquakes and avoids the use of steel, so as not to again make the steel a magnet for lightning and to avoid rust.

 Several other similar stelae/obelisks exist in Ethiopia and Eritrea, such as the Hawulti in Metera.
 Like the Obelisk of Axum, the other stelae have a rectangular base with a false door carved on one side.